 As part of the wider curriculum, we participate in local community events as opportunities arise, such as making lanterns for the Romsey lantern parade and attending the war memorial service.
 Children also have regular opportunities to participate in Level 2 tournaments to enhance their skills in a wide range of sports in a competitive environment.
 Our links with local secondary schools also provide further opportunities to enrich the curriculum; children have opportunities to attend music workshops, maths sessions, art sessions and sports competitions.

 The curriculum being taught in each year group is communicated with parents/carers through a year group ‘Learning News’ letter sent home every half term.
 This provides an overview of what will be taught in each subject and includes ways that parents/carers can support learning at home.

 Home learning is an integral part of our curriculum, providing valuable opportunities for children to practice key skills and share their learning.
 Children receive weekly homework at an age appropriate level, designed to build on the key learning taking place in class.

-Our curriculum is also designed to develop our key learning values, known as iPowers, which teach life-long and transferable skills for learning.
-These are: Independence, Perseverance, Open Mindedness, Working Together, Enthusiasm, Reflection and Solving Problems.
+Our curriculum is also designed to develop our key values which teach life-long and transferable skills for learning.
+These are: independence, self-regulation, respect, focus, boundaries and resilience.
 These learning values permeate across the school and develop a core set of learning behaviours that ensure that children are effective learners.
-For more information, see below.
+Children begin learning key skills under each value when they join in Nursery and the expectations change as they move through the school ensuring that all children are prepared for each stage of their education.
+The values are celebrated through individual rewards and in our weekly celebration assembly.
+For more information, see below: